 Lowa Renegade GTX Mid

-The Lowa Renegade GTX Mid is a very supportive, yet lightweight hiking boot.
+The Lowa Renegade GTX Mid are very supportive, yet lightweight waterproof boots.
 While it’s ideal for backpacking, it can also be used for minimalist hiking purposes.
-Featuring nubuck leather uppers which are designed to repel water, these boots are also equipped with a GORE-TEX waterproof liner.
+Featuring nubuck leather uppers which are designed to repel water, in addition they are also equipped with a GORE-TEX waterproof liner.
 This makes them excellent for wading through streams and puddles.

 Possessing a polyester inner lining, they are comfortable to the touch and do a superb job of wicking away sweat.
 This ensures that your feet will stay dry and relieved all throughout your hike.

-Sporting a polyurethane midsole, these boots are adept at absorbing shock.
-Equipped with rubber outsoles, they deliver top-notch traction and stability, keeping you on your feet whether you’re going uphill or downhill.
+Sporting a polyurethane midsole, they are adept at absorbing shock.
+Equipped with rubber outsoles, they deliver top-notch traction and stability, keeping you upright whether you’re going uphill or downhill.
 Weighing in at around 1.35 pounds per boot, they are very easy to get around in, yet still ridiculously supportive.

 - No issues with shallow streams and dry feet with waterproof, breathable Gore-Tex® liners